 Which stations serve the rail line Milan - Rome?

-You can take the train to Rome at Milano Centrale or Milano Rogoredo, which arrives at Roma Tiburtina or Roma Termini.
+You can take the train to Rome at Milano Centrale, Milano Rogoredo, Milano Porta Garibaldi or Milano Rho Fiera, which arrives at Roma Tiburtina or Roma Termini.

 How many train connections exist to go from Milan to Rome per day?